Ericsson/codechecker/scripts/llm-scripts/checker_labeling_instructions.md

 in the evaluation data.

 * default-profile: Checkers with LOW, MEDIUM or HIGH severity whose report count is ≤ 30× the median.
 Alpha, experimental, style, and debug checkers are excluded.
+Also exclude rules which are targeting a specific non-linux platform or programming library such as: abseil, boost, fuchsia, google, llvm, zircon.

 * sensitive-profile: Checkers with LOW, MEDIUM or HIGH severity whose report count is > 30× and ≤ 100× the median.
 Alpha, experimental, style, and debug checkers are excluded.
+Also exclude rules which are targeting a specific non-linux platform or programming library such as: abseil, boost, fuchsia, google, llvm, zircon.

 * Checkers with report count > 100× the median are considered "very noisy" and are excluded from both profiles unless explicitly overridden.